SCG has implemented its Enterprise Risk Management Framework in alignment with international standards. The framework consists of the followings:

 2. Risk Management Process

-SCG risk management framework applies to three areas: strategic risk, investment risk, and operational risk.
-The risk management process comprises risks or opportunities identification, risk assessment, risk response, and risk reporting.
+The SCG risk management framework covers three key areas: Strategic risk, Investment risk, and Operational risks.
+The risk management process comprises identifying risks or opportunities, risk assessment, risk response, and risk reporting.

-Moreover, to prepare for possible crises that could disrupt SCG’ business function and/or processes, SCG has established Business Continuity Management Governance Structure and prescribed that companies under SCG implement a business continuity management system.
-They are required to analyze their business activities and material resources together with the possible impacts from the business disruption, assess, and prepare a risk management plan, a crisis management manual, an emergency response plan, and business continuity planning.
-SCG has also stipulated that executives at all levels and involved employees constantly practice, maintain, and revise the plans and manual so they can be implemented effectively during crises.
+Additionally, SCG has established a Business Continuity Management Governance Structure to prepare for potential crises that may disrupt the company’s operations.
+Companies under SCG are required to analyze their business activities and resources to assess the impact of possible disruptions.
+SCG establishes a business continuity management system by analyzing its resources and business activities, assessing risks, preparing plans such as a risk management plan, a crisis management manual, an emergency response plan, and business continuity plan.
+SCG also stipulates that executives at all levels and involved employees must practice, maintain, and revise the plans and manuals constantly so they can be implemented effectively during crises.

 3. Building a Corporate Risk Culture